fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 Note: these can all be namespaced behind something like `apple-mdm` if needed.
 But I would like to avoid creating an mdm vertical vs. an osquery vertical to create an integrated product.

+## Items of Note
+- A few NO-OP commands (setup apple-mdm, scep finalize, apns finalize) which are pure instruction gathering only
+- Setup integrated into fleetctl, not namespaced into a separate vertical (e.g. `fleetctl apple-mdm`).
+That might happen later, but not for setup.
+-

+- TODO: Need link for apple's instructions on how to upload .req file
+- TODO: Need clearer instructions for who/how to contact fleet
+- TODO: Need to communicate some expectation of time to receive fleet .p7m file back

 ## APNS
 ### Step 1 - Generate CSR
 ```